freesig/docs/coreconcepts/hello_test.md

 The tests are written in JavaScript and use the Holochain testing framework [Diorama](https://github.com/holochain/diorama), along with a popular test harness called [Tape](https://github.com/substack/tape).
 You can run them with [Node.JS](https://nodejs.org/en/), a runtime that lets you execute JavaScript in the terminal.

-Open up the `hello_holo/test/index.js` in your favourite text editor.
+Open up the `cc_tuts/test/index.js` in your favourite text editor.
 Have a look through the code.

 Imports required to do testing:
+\#S:INCLUDE
 ```javascript
 const path = require('path')
 const tape = require('tape')